June 1, 1660 was the day Mary Dyer chose to die, and with her death, bring an end to religious oppression.

 Mary Dyer was no victim of Boston's religious government.

 She was the victor.
-She won.

 One might question if Mary had a "religious liberty" motivation when she went to her death.
 It was a complex decision, surely.
 She didn't go to her death rashly, but rather in a considered, deliberate plan of action.
 As you see in the letter excerpts above, she had a purpose in forcing Governor John Endecott to stop persecuting Quakers.